ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport servers in general are identified by a pair of authority value and path value (defined in {{!RFC3986}} Sections 3.2 and 3.3 correspondingly).

-When an HTTP/3 connection is established, the server sends a SETTINGS_WT_MAX_SESSIONS setting in order to indicate support for WebTransport over HTTP/3.
-This process also negotiates the use of additional HTTP/3 extensions.
+When an HTTP/3 connection is established, both the client and the server send a SETTINGS_WT_MAX_SESSIONS setting to indicate support for WebTransport over HTTP/3.
+This process also negotiates the use of additional HTTP/3 extensions to enable both endpoints to open WebTransport streams.

 WebTransport sessions are initiated inside a given HTTP/3 connection by the client, who sends an extended CONNECT request {{!RFC9220}}.
 If the server